NM-TAFE/diploma-adv-prog-python/week4/activity/activity_1.md

 -	Ordering of Galaxy objects.
 -	In‑place vs immutable behavior.
 -	Correctness on small and medium datasets.
-4. README.md — short notes: chosen algorithms, complexity, stability, and who did what.
+4. README.md — short notes: who did what.

 ### Hints
 -	Implement __eq__ and __lt__ first; the rest follow the same field.